 We’ve adopted modern apparel aesthetics and a lightweight design, making it perfect for all-day wear.

-Our design integrates an “apparel-like” attachment system, including a cuff and socketed shirt, offering the most natural look and feel on the market.
+Our design integrates an attachment system based in modern apparel and materials science, including a cuff and socketed shirt, offering the most natural look and feel on the market.

-Moreover, we aim for our attachments are durable, breathable, and machine-washable, with inclusive sizing ranging from XS to XL.
+Moreover, we aim for our attachments to be durable, breathable, and machine-washable, with inclusive sizing.

 At Atom, our view is that artificial limbs should feel near-indistinguishable from natural ones.

-Atom Touch stands alone as the only artificial hand that enables individual finger movement, making actions like grasping, gripping, feel natural again.
+The Atom Touch stands alone as the only artificial arm that enables individual finger movement, making actions like grasping and gripping feel natural again.